chronicler-ai/chronicle/extras/havpe-relay/README.md

 ## License

-This project is part of the friend-lite ecosystem.
+This project is part of the chronicle ecosystem.